mlflow/mlflow/docs/source/deployment/deploy-model-to-kubernetes/tutorial.rst

 Troubleshoot
 ------------

-If you have any trouble with the deployment, please consult with the `KServe official documentation <https://kserve.github.io/website/>`_ and their `MLflow Deployment Guide <https://kserve.github.io/website/0.10/modelserving/v1beta1/mlflow/v2/>`_.
+If you have any trouble during deployment, please consult with the `KServe official documentation <https://kserve.github.io/website/>`_ and their `MLflow Deployment Guide <https://kserve.github.io/website/0.10/modelserving/v1beta1/mlflow/v2/>`_.

 Conclusion
 ----------
-Congratulations on finishing the guide!
-In this tutorial, you learned how to use MLflow to train a model, run hyper parameter tuning, and deploy the model to Kubernetes cluster.
+Congratulations on completing the guide!
+In this tutorial, you have learned how to use MLflow for training a model, running hyperparameter tuning, and deploying the model to Kubernetes cluster.

 **Further readings**:

-* `MLflow Tracking <../../../tracking.html>`_ - Learn more about MLflow Tracking and different ways of managing experiments and models e.g. team collaboration.
+* `MLflow Tracking <../../../tracking.html>`_ - Explore more about MLflow Tracking and various ways to manage experiments and models, such as team collaboration.
-* `MLflow Model Registry <../../../model-registry.html>`_ - Learn more about MLflow Model Registry for how to manage model versions and stages in a centralized model store.
+* `MLflow Model Registry <../../../model-registry.html>`_ - Discover more about MLflow Model Registry for managing model versions and stages in a centralized model store.
-* `MLflow Deployment <../../deployments.html>`_ - Learn more about how MLflow deployment works and different deployment targets.
+* `MLflow Deployment <../../deployments.html>`_ - Learn more about MLflow deployment and different deployment targets.
-* `KServe official documentation <https://kserve.github.io/website/>`_ - Learn more about KServe and advanced features such as autoscaling, canary rollout, A/B testing, monitoring, explability, etc.
+* `KServe official documentation <https://kserve.github.io/website/>`_ - Dive deeper into KServe and its advanced features, including autoscaling, canary rollout, A/B testing, monitoring, explability, etc.
-* `Seldon Core official documentation <https://docs.seldon.io/projects/seldon-core/en/latest/>`_ - Learn more about Seldon Core, another serverless model serving framework we support for Kubernetes.
+* `Seldon Core official documentation <https://docs.seldon.io/projects/seldon-core/en/latest/>`_ - Learn about Seldon Core, an alternative serverless model serving framework we support for Kubernetes.